 One of the elements that feeds into our rate model is the amount of water (and wastewater removal) we assume we will sell to our customers.
 From 2002 through 2008, there was a steady decline in the average amount each of our customers used.
 This downward trend leveled off after 2008 and appeared to have stabilized.
 However, the recent trends are toward lower levels of consumption.
-In FY 2014 our average consumption per customer decreased by .70% and in FY 2015 it decreased another 0.70%.
-Through five billings in FY 2016 we are seeing a decrease of 6.2% in average consumption.
+In FY 2015 our average consumption per customer decreased by .14% and in FY 2016 it decreased another 2.60%.
+Through five billings in FY 2017 we are seeing a decrease of only 1% in average consumption.
 As older water fixtures are replaced with newer, more efficient ones, and more emphasis is placed upon the conservation of this resource, we expected a decline in average consumption to a certain point of minimum use.
-Since 2010, the decline has averaged 3.56% per year.
+Since 2011, the decline has averaged 2.89% per year.
+However, over the past three years, the average decline has been 1.26%.
+Since 2013, the usage has been basically the same.
 The chart below shows this trend.